 As a college freshman, Reginald has to balance his community engagement work with getting adjusted to life as a college student.
 He says that prioritization is key.
 He hopes to use his Still-Legal Leader grant to expand his youth development programs around community engagement, financial literacy, and entrepreneurship.
 “I don’t think there needs to be a line between community-based work and entrepreneurship,” he explains.
 “I want to show that the private sector can, and should, be working with the public sector to do good."

 Brown University grad student and transgender activist Ryan Segur is the Youth Empowerment Coordinator at Rhode Island for Community Justice.
-Ryan will use the Young Leader grant to support a series of youth empowerment workshops at RICJ.
+Ryan will use her Still-Legal! grant to support a series of youth empowerment workshops at RICJ.
 Ryan’s efforts emphasize “allowing youth to take positions of leadership, to teach and lead discussions with their peers on the issues that contextualize their day-to-day lives.”
 Providence-based RICJ helps kids come to terms with bias, bigotry and racism and advocates for mutual respect and understanding.